n-Arno/scaleway-demo-chatbot-rag/README.md

 (...)
 ```

-4) **Create an Object Storage bucket and upload document**
+4) **Create an Object Storage bucket and upload documents for RAG**

-Create an Object Storage bucket, upload document at the root of the bucket (no prefix) and create the associated API Key.
+Create an Object Storage bucket, upload documents at the root of the bucket (no prefix) and create the associated API Key.

 The type of document readable is found [here](https://docs.llamaindex.ai/en/stable/module_guides/loading/simpledirectoryreader/#supported-file-types).